Teams, tales and tips – a guide to the local game

 A combination of the first letters of the two acronyms bookended by C for Combinatie, NAC have remained an enduring feature of Dutch game ever since.
 Despite few appearances in Europe, De Parel van het Zuiden (‘The Pearl of the South’) have competed all but 12 times in the top-tier Eredivisie since it was created in 1956.

 The most recent relegation came in 2015.
 The promotion play-off win over Nijmegen in May 2017 was followed by mass celebrations in the Grote Markt, the showcase main square of the medieval city centre.

 Arriving in town, local transport and timings

 The nearest airport to Breda is Eindhoven, 51km (32 miles) away.
 There is no public transport between the two.

-Taxi Breda (+31 76 522 8888) is based in the city centre and has a fixed prices for airport transfers, €100 to Eindhoven, Rotterdam or Antwerp.
+Taxi Breda (+31 76 522 8888) are based in the city centre and have fixed prices for airport transfers, €100 to Eindhoven, Rotterdam or Antwerp.

 Pubs and bars dot the historic city centre, with many options between the waterfront and Grote Kerk, around Vismarktstraat.

-Right by the church, long-established O’Mearas is probably the best of the bar choices, with plenty of TV football to choose from.
-Unveiled nearby in 2015, Mad Molly’s is run by a friendly couple and shows live sport on multiple screens.
+Right by the main church, long-established O’Mearas is probably the best of the bar choices, with plenty of TV football to choose from.
+Nearby on Schoolstraat, Mad Molly’s is run by a friendly couple and shows live sport on multiple screens.
 Alongside, Dunne provides a serious drinking option from 9pm.

 On Vismarktstraat itself, Catch 22 is a justifiably popular spot, known for its plentiful beer choice.
 TV sport, too.